EpsilonSolutions/netscaler-command-reference/docs/cache/cache-global/cache-global.md

 <b>policy</b>
 Name of the policy to bind.
 (A policy must be created before it can be bound.)

+<b>priority</b>
+Priority to assign to the policy.
+The appliance might disallow some priority values, depending on what you have already configured.
+For example, a response cache policy cannot have a higher priority than a request cache policy.
+Priority helps in dictating the order of policy evaluation.
+Minimum value: 1
+Maximum value: 2147483647

+<b>gotoPriorityExpression</b>
+Expression or other value specifying the priority of the next policy to evaluate if the current policy rule evaluates to TRUE.
+Specify one of the following values:
+* END.
+Terminate evaluation of this policy bank.
+This setting is equivalent to omitting the parameter.
+* NEXT.
+Evaluate the policy with the next higher priority.
+* An expression whose evaluation results in a number.
+Evaluation of an expression determines the next action as follows:
+* If the expression evaluates to a priority number larger than the highest priority number in the policy bank, the next policy bank is evaluated.
+* If the expression evaluates to the priority of a policy with a lower priority (higher number) within the same policy bank, that policy is evaluated next.
+* If the expression evaluates to the priority of the current policy, the policy with the next-lower priority is evaluated next.
+Any of the following results trigger an UNDEF condition
+* The expression cannot be evaluated.
+* The expression evaluates to a number that is smaller than the current policy's priority number

+<b>type</b>
+Bind point, specifying where to bind the policy.
+Possible values: REQ_OVERRIDE, REQ_DEFAULT, RES_OVERRIDE, RES_DEFAULT

+<b>invoke</b>
+Invoke policies bound to a virtual server or a user-defined policy label.
+After the invoked policies are evaluated, the flow returns to the policy with the next priority.
+Applicable only to default-syntax policies.

+<b>labelType</b>
+Type of policy label to invoke.
+Possible values: reqvserver, resvserver, policylabel

+<b>labelName</b>
+Name of the label to invoke if the current policy rule evaluates to TRUE.
+(To invoke a label associated with a virtual server, specify the name of the virtual server.)

 ##unbind cache global